 I think I chose pretty well for my research paper topic, as I was able to find some good sources for my paper.

 I started with a Google search, and I tried out some of the internet searching strategies.
-Since there was so much out there on my topic, I found using quotation marks around my search phrase helps me get better results.
+Since there was so much information out there on my topic, I found using quotation marks around my search phrase really helped me get better results.

-I was able to find one source that I think will work well for my paper.

-Still, I feel this source, because it is aimed toward the general public could provide some excellent information at the beginning of my paper, as I work to provide some context for my topic.
+I was able to find one source in particular on the web that I think will work well for my paper.
+I feel this source, even though it is a web page, will work well because it is aimed toward the general public and could provide some excellent information at the beginning of my paper.
 I also like that this source provides me with information about the author, which I was able to verify.
 I am still not sure about using a source from the web, but I will check with my professor.

 [moves cursor to database image]

 These are just a couple of my sources.
-I have a lot to work with for my paper.
+I definitely have a lot to work with for my paper.